- CITIZEN COMMISSIONS

 - Once initial planning review has been approved, the building permit technician will provide the applicant with plan check submittal instructions.

-- The entire jurisdiction of Solana Beach is within the Coastal Zone and all development within this Coastal Zone must obtain a Coastal Development Permit (CDP).
-CDP permits, waivers and/or exceptions are reviewed and approved by the California Coastal Commission (CCC).
-If you have questions about the CDP process or requirements, please email SanDiegoCoast@coastal.ca.gov
+- The entire jurisdiction of Solana Beach is within the Coastal Zone and all development applications within the City of Solana Beach must obtain approval from the California Coastal Commission (CCC).
+Coastal Development Permits (CDP), waivers and/or exemptions are reviewed and approved by CCC, not the City of Solana Beach.
+It is the applicants responsibility to provide the City with the CCC approval letter.
+If you have questions about the CDP process or requirements, please email SanDiegoCoast@coastal.ca.gov or visit their website.

 - Step 2: Plan Check